geeyunchae/DH150-assignment6/README.md

 # DH 150 Assignment 6 - Low Fidenlity Prototype

-Purpose:
+### Purpose:
-[1] to begin working through how exactly the user will interact with the application [2] to learn how to use low-fidelity prototyping in the earrly stages of design
+[1] to begin working through how exactly the user will interact with the application.
+[2] to learn how to use low-fidelity prototyping in the earrly stages of design.

 ## Project Description
 The current project will try to ease the discomfort of user's in their effort of daily cooking.
 During this unpleasant time, a handy and easy-to-use app will eliminate the pain in the user's task to think and look for an unique and balanced food recipe, and do a grocery shopping for those ingredients.
 Following features will likely to diminish the pain from the user research: